Bandcamp embeds don’t have any cushion space at the bottom; the text is right up against it.

 Peek into the future with this week’s quiz, which previews 2026 business openings, shows, and shenanigans.

-A quiz reviewing January 2026 headlines comes your way on Jan.
-25. Please submit question suggestions to Alison Moffat at alisonlinnaemoffat@gmail.com by Jan.
+A quiz reviewing January 2026 headlines comes your way on Feb.
+1 or as soon as possible, technology permitting.
+Please submit question suggestions to Alison Moffat at alisonlinnaemoffat@gmail.com by Jan.
 21. (more…)

 Bob Dylan Statue News